santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 - 6 HP
 - Move Silently of 8
 - +2 to Saves involving acts of nimbleness and agility
-- Can easily search rooms, open locks, and disable traps — You can add your Wits and your Rogue level to the occasional roll.
+- Can easily search rooms, open locks, and disable traps — You can add your Wits and your Thief level to the occasional roll.

 #### Gear